TimLariviere/Snapdex-Compose/ARCHITECTURE.md

 - Domain Layer – Business logic and domain models
 - Data Layer – Local persistence with Room and remote access with Firestore
+- Use Cases Layer - Orchestrator between local and remote data to achieve tasks requested by user
 - UI Layer – Jetpack Compose screens and ViewModels built around the MVI pattern
 - App Layer – Entry point and dependency wiring